 During their 50 to 60 operational years, the Olkiluoto and Loviisa nuclear power units are expected to produce at a maximum around 4000 tonnes of spent fuel for final disposal.
 Spent fuel from the Olkiluoto 3 unit during its 60 year operative lifetime is estimated to total around 2500 tonnes.
 Consequently, the ratified DIPs for spent fuel arising from the operating reactors as well as from the Olkiluoto 3 reactor cover the disposal of 6500 tonnes of spent fuel in the spent fuel disposal facility at Olkiluoto.
 The encapsulation facility is presently planned to be located at the same location as the underground disposal facility.
 In the encapsulation facility, the spent fuel rod assemblies are packed into water and airtight double layered metal canisters.

-All types of fuel element types from the Olkiluoto and Loviisa reactors can be packed in copper–cast iron canisters of a similar construction.
-The length of canisters varies according to the fuel element but the diameter is the same.
-The canisters will be positioned vertically in the repository at a depth of around 400 metres.
+All types of fuel element from the Olkiluoto and Loviisa reactors can be packed in copper/cast iron canisters of a similar construction.
+The length of the canisters varies according to the fuel element, but the diameter is the same.
+The canisters will be positioned vertically in the repository at a depth of around 400 m.
 The canisters are placed in holes drilled at the bottom of the repository tunnels, spaced a few metres from each other and surrounded with bentonite clay.
 Finally, the tunnels will be filled and the shafts leading to the repository closed.
 The underground repository will require no monitoring after it has been closed.